-FREE COMPUTING WORKSHOPS
+CODING & COMPUTING WORKSHOPS

 for Schools, Academies, Colleges, Universities and Computing Clubs.

 To book or find out more please use the contact page or

 If you would like to see the FUZE in action,